macarrie/cvtemplate/README.md

 ### Options

 - `coloredrules`: Makes the titlerules colored
+- `blackrules`: Makes the titlerules black
 - `coloredname`: Makes the first name colored as well
 - `blue`: Define blue as global color
 - `orange`: Define orange as global color
 - `black`: Define black as global color
+- `rainbow`: Color is changed for each different section (blue, red, green, orange, lightblue and loop to blue)

 ### Default Options